jazkarta/jazkarta.shop/README.rst

 Jazkarta Shop Shipping Methods
 ------------------------------

 Named shipping methods can be added and edited.
 Each shipping method specifies the geographical areas it is used for, the shipping fee calculation method, minimum and maximum weights, and optionally a minimum purchase amount.

 If using UPS or USPS shipping methods, please make sure the revelevant API keys are added in the "Jazkarta Shop Settings" control panel.

 Jazkarta Shop Orders
 --------------------

 This control panel provides a table of order information such as date, items, shipping information and price.
+Orders can be filtered by date and exported to CSV.

 Future Work
 ===========